 Recently author Jefferson Bethke made a video "How Culture and Religion Both Objectify Women" during which he mentioned that even a focus on encouraging women to dress "modestly" still transforms them into objects.
 That actually makes sense to me.

 You can perhaps understand a girl's embarrassment when she's asked to kneel to determine if a skirt she's wearing is "too short" -- that is, touching the floor or not.
 How much does that matter in an eternal sense?
 Really?
-Is that something we want to emphasize, their being judged on how they're dressed?
+Is that something we want to emphasize, her being judged on how she's dressed?
 Of course there's good "taste" -- which I think the Apostle Paul meant -- but to determine such things with hard-and-fast rules misses the point.

 Rules, of course, often skirt over the heart of the matter, that we're not to treat each other as pieces of meat.
 It's very unfair to suggest that a woman hide her femininity for the sake of men who don't want to take responsibility for their actions or attitudes.